Article

 • to inform project scope and design decision making

-• to support Park determinations about the effects Federal undertakings have on historic properties and provide documentation to be used for National Historic Preservation Act (NHPA) consultations
+• to support Park determinations about the effects that Federal undertakings have on historic properties and provide documentation to be used for National Historic Preservation Act (NHPA) consultations

 • as documentation for the administrative record